The content is accurate at the time of publication and is subject to change.

 Days 21-30: $500

-Your interest decreased because you paid a large sum ($800) at the end of the month, which not only canceled your additional charges, but lessened your balance.
+Your interest decreased because you paid a large sum ($800) at the end of the month, which not only canceled your additional charges, but lowered your balance.

-If you charge more during the month and don't pay anything back, your interest will increase.
+If you charge more during the month and don't pay anything back, your interest payment will increase.

-Basically the key to sustaining a good balance is not charging more than you can pay at the end of the month.
+Basically, the key to sustaining a good balance is not charging more than you can pay at the end of the month.
+Try to keep your balance at 30% -10% of your available credit.
+This way you will be able to build a good credit history while having some room to wiggle.

 However, sometimes you need to use your credit card to make big purchases like a PC or paying medical bills.
-In that case you can use credit cards with no intro APR (intro period can last up to 15 months) and pay off your balance in full during the intro period with no interest added.
+In that case you can use credit cards with 0% intro APR (intro period can last up to 18 months) and pay off your balance in full during the intro period with no interest added.